quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Deprecating_the.md

 Background context: The text discusses the concerns about Q-learning diverging, especially when the behavior policy is not close enough to the target policy.
 It mentions that considerable effort has gone into finding solutions or weaker guarantees for this issue.
 :p What are the concerns regarding Q-learning in relation to behavioral policies?
 ??x
-The primary concern with Q-learning is its potential divergence if the behavior policy significantly differs from the target policy, particularly when it's not \(\epsilon\)-greedy.
+The primary concern with Q-learning is its potential divergence if the behavior policy significantly differs from the target policy, particularly when it's not $\epsilon$-greedy.
 However, theoretical analysis has not yet confirmed whether Q-learning will diverge under such conditions. x??

 ---